jatanloya/extrasensory-dp/README.md

   - "./cv_5_folds/fold_0_test_iphone_uuids.txt"
 sensors_to_use: # list of sensor measurements to be used by the HAR model
   - # see supported values below
-target_labels: # list activity labels to be learnt by the HAR model
+target_labels: # list of activity labels to be learnt by the HAR model
   - # see supported values below
 batch_size: int # batch size for training non-private and private models
 shuffle_train: boolean # true: shuffle order of train data, false: fix order of train data